Kiproy04/airbnb-clone-project/README.md

 CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

 # Database Design
+Entities & Fields:

+Users
+id, name, email, password_hash, role
+Properties
+id, title, location, description, host_id (FK) Bookings id, user_id (FK), property_id (FK), check_in, check_out, status
+Reviews
+id, user_id (FK), property_id (FK), rating, comment Payments id, booking_id (FK), amount, payment_method, status
+Relationships:

+A User can host multiple Properties.
+A Property can have many Bookings and Reviews.
+A Booking is linked to one Property and one User.
+A Payment is tied to one Booking.

 # Feature Breakdown
 1. API Documentation
 OpenAPI Standard: The backend APIs are documented using the OpenAPI standard to ensure clarity and ease of integration.